-This Valentine’s day show your love for the ocean – #BreakUpWithPlastic
+Show your love for the Ocean – #BreakUpWithPlastic

 Ditch single-use plastic and commit to a love story that lasts

-This February, to celebrate Valentine’s day, we are asking you to Break Up With Plastic and find yourself a better match to show your love for the ocean.
+This July, in line with the Plastic Free July campaign, we are asking you to Break Up With Plastic and reconsider your single-use plastic consumption in favour of a more sustainable, reusable alternative to show your love for the Ocean.

 In recent decades, global plastics production has grown exponentially, because of its versatility and low production cost that have made it one of the most widely used materials of modern times.

-While plastics help us, among other, with food preservation, construction insulation, electronics utilisation, and the enhancement of vehicle fuel efficiency, the issue lies in our consumption patterns and excessive use of unnecessary single-use plastic.
+While plastics help us with the likes of food preservation, construction insulation, electronics utilisation, and the enhancement of vehicle fuel efficiency, the issue lies with our consumption patterns and excessive use of unnecessary single-use plastic (SUP).

 The good news is – there is a solution to this crisis!